chianti-ga/watermark-cli/README.md

 ## Features

-- Apply text watermarks to images in various patterns (diagonal, horizontal, vertical, random, cross-diagonal) (PDF support is planned for future releases but not currently implemented)
+- Apply text watermarks with specific rotation.
+- PDF as input is supported
 - Process single images or recursively process directories
 - Parallel processing for batch operations using Rayon
-- Customizable watermark spacing and JPEG compression quality
+- Customizable watermark color and spacing and JPEG compression quality

 ## Installation